gtatters/Thermimage/README.md

 Current release notes
 =====================

+-   2018-09-08: Version 3.1.1 is on Github (development version)
+-   Added minor change to readflirJPG function to accomodoate whitespace in file pathing.
+See Issue \#1.

+Previous release notes
+======================

 -   2017-11-28: Version 3.1.0 is on Github (development version)
 -   Added three new functions for converting FLIR jpg, seq, and csq files calling on command line tools.

-Previous release notes
-======================

 -   2017-10-04: Version 3.0.2 is on Github and Cran
 -   Minor change to getFrames function to provide reverse ordering of vector.